-Teach Kids How to Blow Their Nose in 3 Steps
+How to Blow Your Nose in 3 Steps With Games

 Teach kids how to blow nose

-Watching other people walk through the process can be a big help.
-Check out the video demonstrations at the end of this article!
+Watching other people practice can be a big help.
+Check out the games and video demonstrations at the end of this article!

-Why should kids learn how to blow their nose?
+Why should a kid learn how to blow their nose?

 So…why should you bother blowing your nose?

-• It can prevent boogers from clogging up the inside the nose.
+• It can prevent boogers from clogging up the inside of the nose.

 • It can make less boogers drip down the back of the throat.